“I'm all for moderation, but this is ridiculous!”

 You're eating out at an expensive restaurant with some close friends.
-When your meal comes, the portion sizes on the plate are really small.
-You complain:
+When your meal comes, you make this complaint about the portion size.

 I'm all for moderation, but this is ridiculous!